Sayulita Murals: A Luxury Art Walk Through Mexico’s Most Colorful Surf Town

 • Sea life and ocean guardians

-• Women portrayed as nature, strength, and beauty
+• Women representing nature, strength, and beauty

-• Jaguars, birds, and tropical creatures
+• Jaguars, tropical birds, and native wildlife

 Vibrant Día de los Muertos mural shows a smiling skeleton with green hair and blooming flowers on a bright blue wall along Bahía de Banderas.